Admissions

 Dual Admission Program

-Selected students who have demonstrated the capacity to successfully manage course work for their primary academic degree, may request to enroll in a second degree program.
-This can be developed in three difference settings:
+Selected students who have demonstrated the capacity to successfully manage course work for their primary academic degree may request to enroll in a second degree program.
+This can be developed in three different settings:

 3. Students who wish to apply for a PhD program anywhere in the United States should investigate information about their desired program and set up an appointment to discuss with a Dean's Office representative.
 Typically, those entering a leave of absence to participate in a PhD program will do so between years three and four of the DVM program.